Zorous/Zorous/README.md

-- 🔭 I’m currently a Software Developer Trainee
+- 🔭 I’m currently a Software Developer Trainee at TT-Line

 - 🌱 I’m currently learning **C# and React Native**